-Transit Feasibility Study
+BGMPO Transit Feasibility Study

 Mr. Jim Baker, Nelson/Nygaard Project Manager, presented an overview of the Regional Transit Feasibility Study public outreach findings and proposed service area improvement scenarios.
 Nelson/Nygaard analyzed 270 survey responses from the initial public surveys and meetings and summarized the findings.
 Approximately 1/3 of the respondents that used transit did not own a car, had physical limitations, or were choice riders.
 Transit user trips consisted of running errands, shopping, medical or school.
 Overall challenges to using transit include the lack of public awareness regarding transit system routes, poor access to transit stops, lack of coordination and scheduling among the regional systems, low bus frequencies and limited destinations.
 Recommendations include more connections and working with NCDOT to restore Amtrak stops.
 Business, college and non-profit stakeholders were also surveyed and expressed the same sentiments; regional system is confusing to use, duplication of services and lack of service coverage to get to childcare centers, grocery stores and regional government and recreational destinations.
 Infrastructure investment was also cited as a need.
-Mr. Baker announced the upcoming public meetings scheduled on October 24 and 27 to obtain feedback on service area proposals.
+Mr. Baker announced the upcoming public meetings on October 24 and 27 scheduled to obtain feedback on service area governance and funding proposals.

-Nelson/Nygaard developed three governance and funding scenarios that build upon each other in an incremental manner; Stay the Course - business as usual that maintains the existing individual transit system structure and funding; Umbrella or Partnerships - that would better coordinate and simplify the rider experience while maintaining individual transit system autonomy; and Consolidation - leveraging additional local funding sources to create a consolidated regional system.
-Mr. Baker said Nelson/Nygaard was also tasked with reviewing the current BGMPO Section 5307 suballocation methodology and suggested some potential changes regarding how population is calculated that resulted in minor impacts to overall percentages.
-Mr. Baker closed his presentation by saying he will present the draft plan and recommendations at the TAC meeting in January.
+Nelson/Nygaard developed three governance and funding scenarios that build upon each other in an incremental manner; Stay the Course - business as usual that maintains the existing individual transit system structure and funding; Umbrella or Partnerships - that would better coordinate and simplify the rider experience while maintaining individual transit system autonomy; and Consolidation - leveraging additional local funding sources to create a consolidated regional system where opportunities to consolidate agencies could in turn leverage additional funding sources to expand transit service in the region.
+Under Scenario #3, Mr. Baker said that ACTA could serve as the transit provider for local and on-demand services but has the limitation of operating within five miles of Alamance County per state statute.
+The other option is for PART to become the provider for local, on-demand, and regional services.
+Mr. Baker said Nelson/Nygaard was also tasked with reviewing the current BGMPO Section 5307 suballocation methodology and suggested some tweaks regarding how population is calculated that resulted in minor impacts to the split percentages.